mariosaenger/bio-re-with-entity-embeddings/README.md

 __Content:__ [Usage](#usage) | [Pre-trained Entity Embeddings](#pre-trained-entity-embeddings) | [Embedding Training](#train-your-own-embeddings) | [Supported Entity Types](#supported-entity-types) | [Citation](#citation) | [Acknowledgements](#acknowledgements) |

 ## Usage
 The implementation of the embeddings is based on [Gensim](https://radimrehurek.com/gensim/).
-The following snippet highlights the basic ways how to access the pre-trained embeddings.
+The following snippet highlights the basic use of the pre-trained embeddings.
 ```python
 from gensim.models import Doc2Vec